 Calligraphic script bumped over what looked like seed hulls and insect wings entombed in hand-pressed paper.
 The paper had been cut to the size of a large biscuit; it was held to another of its kind with a strip of raw linen.
 Ms. Bodmin-Hodges was a senior partner of Henderson Young’s antiques concern.
 On Presby’s behalf (though she called him McFadden, as though they were all become chummy), she wished to extend a personal warm invitation to Gabriel.
 He had no idea, now, who was hosting the event.

 “I have to go early.”

 Eva, wearing black, many layers, but all black, rooted in her bag.
 She pulled out her turquoise beads.
 She said, “Gabriel, do the clasp.”
 She had all her hair out for this day; normally she kept it bound in a scarf.
 He tried to not annoy her by tangling the metal fastenings.
-She said, “Oh!
+But, “Oh!
 Gabriel!”
-And repeated, “I have to go early.
+She repeated, “I have to go early.
 Henderson has a clock.
 I’m working with McFadden, anyway.”

 “Working for?” he asked.
 He never really knew what she was doing, professionally.

 “And…” he said.
 She was at the door that led from the kitchen to the garage.
 Her expression was not friendly.

 She took her keys from her bag.
 Among all her layers, she had no pockets.
 Some effect she’d meant to create was spoiled by the futile search.
 For Young’s card, it might have been.
 For some other thing.